Sentence Starters for Kindergarten: Examples and Worksheets

 Examples of Sentence Starters for Kindergarten

-Here is a large list of sentence starters for kindergarten organized by category:
+Here is a large list of sentence starters for kindergarten along with their use in everyday conversation examples organized by category:

 Basic Sentence Starters